by Peck Sidara

 If personnel are not authorized, certified or restricted from use, check sums within EnaSys would prevent the asset from being checked out.
 With RFID tags affixed on each asset, inventory times have been reduced by 80%, making it much easier to inventory more frequently than before.

-EnaSys asset tracking software is a proven solution for the armories of military bases and law enforcement organizations worldwide.
+Our RFID armory management software a proven solution for the armories of military bases and law enforcement organizations worldwide.
 For these organizations, replacing outdated manual inventory and asset tracking processes with RFID technology results in enhanced compliance and accountability, better record keeping, and faster inventory.

-Whether your assets are armaments, laptops, servers, artwork or tooling, EnaSys RFID asset tracking tells you what you have, where it is, and who had it last.
+Whether your assets are armaments, laptops, servers, artwork or tooling, our weapons and equipment tracking system tells you what you have, where it is, and who had it last.